Choosing the right wood can make or break your carving project. I learned this when my first carved bowl cracked right down the middle.

 12. Jelutong – Exotic and Easy to Carve

-Though less common, if you find jelutong, it’s worth trying for intricate projects.
+Though less common, if you find jelutong it’s worth trying for intricate projects requiring smooth consistent carving.

 13. Limewood (European Linden) – Europe’s Basswood

-Many classical European wood sculptures were carved from limewood.
+It has slightly more character than American basswood.
+Many classical European wood sculptures were carved from limewood by historical masters.

 14. Sycamore – Balanced and Underrated

-I’ve found sycamore to be perfect for spoons and kitchen tools that need to withstand daily use.
+It has natural antimicrobial properties great for kitchen items.
+I’ve found sycamore perfect for spoons and kitchen tools that need to withstand daily use.

 15. Boxwood – Hard but Holds Fine Detail

-This is the wood historical masters used for their finest detailed work, though it requires patience and very sharp tools.
+Extremely dense and durable, this is the wood that historical masters used for their finest detailed work.
+Requires patience and very sharp tools.

 Best Wood for Carving by Project Type